Backroads Seasonal Trip Leaders: The Roles of a Trip Leader

 Please note: When leading trips that stay in hotels, Backroads Leaders share a room.
 Each Leader has his or her own bed which occasionally may be a roll-away.
 If you have questions about these arrangements, please ask.

-When guests are biking we have two vans available to support the activity (and this is true on some walking/hiking trips as well).
+In addition to two-three Leaders, biking and some walking/hiking trips also have a Support Leader.
+When guests are biking, or sometimes hiking, we have two vans available to support the activity (and this is true on some walking/hiking trips as well).
 This gives our guests options to shape their day however they'd like without having to wait for a van.
 With an extra van we're able to have one leader go ahead to set up a picnic or deliver luggage while the other continues to provide route support, along with the leader who is riding a bike.
 Providing this kind of industry-leading route support requires an additional Leader who we call the Support Leader.
-The Support Leader comes alongside the two Trip Leaders for the week to offer support on the route and on logistically complex days.
+The Support Leader comes alongside the Trip Leaders for the week to offer support on the route and on logistically complex days.
 On high-enrolled trips we might even add a fourth Support Leader to provide some extra help.
 Support Leaders are regular Trip Leaders who are working in a more limited role for the week, which gives them the opportunity to earn extra income without the added responsibilities of being Trip Leaders.
 Support Leading is also an excellent way to learn about a new region.
 New Leaders are often scheduled for more weeks of Support Leading than returning Leaders because it is an effective way to learn the job without the pressure of being a Trip Leader.
 For more information about the amount of work New Leaders can expect during their first season, please visit our FAQ page.

 In North America we run a lot of camping trips.
 We staff these trips with three Trip Leaders and a Camp Crew of two which includes a Camp Chef and a Camp Assistant.
 Each year we hire 20-25 Camp Crew specifically for the jobs of cooking and setting up camp, however occasionally Trip Leaders also work as Camp Chef or Camp Assistant for a week.
 These weeks are busy, tough and a lot of fun!
 Like the role of Support Leader, working as part of the Camp Crew gives Trip Leaders work and increases their earning potential without the additional responsibilities of being a Trip Leader.
 For detailed information about what it's like to work as a Camp Chef or Camp Assistant, please visit our Camp Crew page.